Library of Resources

 A breakdown of the processs in the investigation of child sexual abuse.

-Information about how to keep children safe on the internet.
+Information about how to keep children safe online, from Stop It Now!
+UK.

 |The Healthy Sex Talk: Teaching Kids Consent, Ages 1-21 (The Good Men Project)||

-Blog post listing action items and teaching tools for parents and educators to help minimize rape and sexual assault by teaching consent, empathy, and empowerment.
+Blog post listing action items and teaching tools for parents, caregivers and educators to help minimize rape and sexual assault by teaching consent, empathy, respect and empowerment to both children and teens.